At a Glance

 Cystic Fibrosis is an inherited (genetic) disease that causes ongoing health problems.

-Cystic Fibrosis causes a thick mucus to build up in different organs in the body.
+CF causes thick mucus to build up in different organs in the body.

 - Mucus in the lungs can cause difficulty breathing and traps bacteria in the airways, leading to inflammation and lung infections.